AnjanSripathi/version-control-simulation-Anjan/README.md

 Created an empty GitHub repository
 The repo was initialized without a README or starter files, as required by the assignment.

-Cloned the repository locally
+i) Cloned the repository locally git clone https://github.com/AnjanSripathi/version-control-simulation-Anjan.git cd version-control-simulation-Anjan

-Code
-git clone https://github.com/AnjanSripathi/version-control-simulation-Anjan.git
-cd version-control-simulation-Anjan
 Created project files locally
 All initial files were created and committed from the local environment.

-Established proper branch structure
+ii) Established proper branch structure
 A main branch was later created and pushed to GitHub to serve as the primary integration branch.

-Branch Initialization Issue & Resolution
+iii)Branch Initialization Issue & Resolution
 Issue Summary
 Because the repository was created empty, GitHub did not automatically generate a main branch.
 GitHub only creates main when at least one file (e.g., README) is added during repo creation.

-After cloning the empty repo, the first branch I created and pushed was:
+iv) After cloning the empty repo, the first branch I created and pushed was: feature/header

-Code
-feature/header
-GitHub interpreted this as the first and only branch, and therefore set:
+GitHub interpreted this as the first and only branch, and therefore set: origin/feature/header as the default branch.

-Code
-origin/feature/header
-as the default branch.

 This caused several issues:

-main did not exist locally or remotely
+1) main did not exist locally or remotely

-git branch -a showed only feature/header
+2) git branch -a showed only feature/header

-git fetch --all returned no additional branches
+3) git fetch --all returned no additional branches

-Switching to main failed because it wasn’t present
+4) Switching to main failed because it wasn’t present

-The remote HEAD pointer showed:
+v) The remote HEAD pointer showed: remotes/origin/HEAD -> origin/feature/header

-Code
-remotes/origin/HEAD -> origin/feature/header
-Root Cause
+Root Cause :
 The repository had no initial commit, so GitHub had no default branch.
 The first pushed branch became the default by necessity.

-Resolution Steps
+Resolution Steps:
-To restore a proper Git workflow:
+To restore a proper Git workflow:-

-Created a new main branch locally
+1) Created a new main branch locally git switch -c main

-Code
-git switch -c main
-Removed the incorrect upstream reference
+2) Removed the incorrect upstream reference git branch --unset-upstream

-Code
-git branch --unset-upstream
-Pushed the new main branch to GitHub
+3) Pushed the new main branch to GitHub git push -u origin main

-Code
-git push -u origin main
-Changed the default branch on GitHub
+4) Changed the default branch on GitHub
 GitHub -> Settings -> Branches -> Default branch -> main

-Refreshed the local HEAD pointer

-Code
-git remote set-head origin -a
+5) Refreshed the local HEAD pointer git remote set-head origin -a
-After these steps, the repository now correctly contains:

-main (default branch)

-feature/header (active development branch)
+6) After these steps, the repository now correctly contains: main (default branch) feature/header (active development branch)
 This aligns the project with standard Git workflows and the assignment requirements.

-Branching Strategy
+vi) Branching Strategy
 This project follows a simple and clean branching model suitable for assignments and small projects.

-Main Branch (main)
+1) Main Branch (main)
 Serves as the default branch.
 Contains stable, reviewed, and approved code.
 All feature work is merged into main through pull requests.

-Feature Branches (feature/<name>)
+2) Feature Branches (feature/<name>)
 Used for isolated development of specific tasks or components.
 Example:

-Code
-feature/header
+i) feature/header
 Created from main:

-Code
-git switch main
+git checkout main
-git switch -c feature/<name>
+git checkout -b feature/<name>

-Pull Request Workflow
+ii) Pull Request Workflow
 Complete work on the feature branch.

-Push changes to GitHub:
+iii) Push changes to GitHub:

-Code
 git push -u origin feature/<name>

-Open a Pull Request targeting main.
+iv) Open a Pull Request targeting main.
 Review and merge once approved.

-How to Contribute
+v) How to Contribute
 Although this is a solo assignment, the repository is structured to support collaborative workflows.

 1. Clone the repository
-Code
 git clone <repo-url>
-2. Create a new feature branch
+2. Create a new feature branch git checkout main git checkout -b feature/<task-name>
-Code
-git switch main
-git switch -c feature/<task-name>
 3. Make changes locally
 Add or modify files as needed.
 4. Commit your work
-Code
 git add .
 git commit -m "Describe your changes clearly"
 5. Push your branch
-Code
 git push -u origin feature/<task-name>
 6. Open a Pull Request
 GitHub → Compare & Pull Request → Target main.
 7. Merge after review
 Once approved, merge the PR into main.